Course Number | Time | Location |

 Other resources

 You may also find that outside resources are useful to you, and there are a lot of stats resources on the web.
 Make use of them.
-You may wish to watch videos from Khan Academy, for example.
+You may wish to watch videos from Khan Academy or 3blue1brown, for example.
 Further, here are a few additional textbooks that I’ve seen recommended (please note that these are suggestions; you need not buy any).

 The Bard Psychology Program has decided to teach this course in Jamovi across sections, to provide overlap from semester to semester.
-If you are interested in learning to use R, Python, or other statistical programming languages or software, please come discuss in office hours.
+If you are interested in learning to use R, Python, or other statistical programming languages or software, please come discuss in office hours, or consider taking the relevant courses from the data analytics second focus.

 Jamovi

 You will be using the software Jamovi in this class.
 It should be available on the lab computers in your lab, but it is free and you are welcome to install it on your own personal machine.
 If you cannot do so or would prefer to use computer lab computers, you may be in touch with me and we can make sure it is installed in your lab.
-Jamovi will also work through a Cloud service on e.g. a Chromebook (Jamovi Cloud), but this is in beta.
+Jamovi will also work through a Cloud service on e.g. a Chromebook (Jamovi Cloud), but this is sometimes difficult and I recommend installing to your computer if possible.

 Install Jamovi from https://www.jamovi.org/download.html.
 You will eventually read an introduction to Jamovi from the Navarro & Foxcroft textbook mentioned above.